 - Cleaning teeth

 Dishes should be washed in hot soapy water or in a dishwasher.
 Children should take bottled or cooled boiled water to school.

-Listen to your local radio station for updates.
+Listen to your local radio station or check social media for updates from your water supplier.
 When the ‘boil water alert’ is lifted, follow the water supplier’s instructions about flushing the household water pipes.

 Currently there is evidence that mosquito numbers in parts of the state are high and causing considerable nuisance.
 Surveillance data indicate that notifications of mosquito borne disease and rates of virus identification in mosquitoes and sentinel chickens are not unusually high at present, although this may change in to the future.
 As weather cools down, mosquitoes are likely to decline in the coming weeks.